Bacon brothers: Murder of Jonathan Bacon

 On January 17, 2012, Sandip "Dippy" Duhre, the co-boss of the Dhak-Duhre group was shot dead while leaving a Vancouver hotel in a revenge attack for the Delta Grand Hotel incident.
 Naicker was shot dead outside of a Starbucks café in Port Moody on June 25, 2012.
-On November 19, 2012, Suhhveer "Sukh" Dhak and his bodyguard Thomas Mantel were murdered.
+On November 19, 2012, Sukhveer "Sukh" Dhak and his bodyguard Thomas Mantel were murdered.
 Manjinder Hairan, one of the gunmen who killed Bacon was in turn was killed on January 14, 2013, in Surrey.
 Dean Michael Wiwchar was charged with killing Duhre with the Crown alleging he was a hitman for the Wolfpack.
 In 2018, Riach was convicted of drug trafficking in the Philippines and sentenced to life imprisonment.

 Jason McBride, Jujhar Khun-Khun, and Michael Kerry Hunter Jones were charged with the shooting.
 On May 1, 2018, McBride in a plea bargain with the Crown pleaded guilty to second-degree murder for the Delta Grand Hotel attack while Khun-Khun and Jones also made plea bargains, pleading guilty to conspiracy to commit murders.
-In their agreed statement of facts as part of their plea bargains, Khun-Khun, Jones and McBride stated that Suhhveer Dhak hired them to kill the Wolfpack as revenge for the murder of Gurmit Dhak.
+In their agreed statement of facts as part of their plea bargains, Khun-Khun, Jones, and McBride stated that Sukhveer Dhak hired them to kill the Wolfpack as revenge for the murder of Gurmit Dhak.
 Superintendent Pat Fogarty of the Combined Forces Special Enforcement Unit stated that the oldest Bacon's death and the incarceration of the other two brothers will create such turmoil among the leadership of the gang that the popularity and influence of the Red Scorpions will decrease within the British Columbia gang world.